Tanu-N-Prabhu/Python/Machine Learning Interview Prep Questions/Unsupervised Learning Algorithms/K-Means Clustering/README.md

 ---

 ## Contribute
-Feel free to fork, edit, and contribute new ideas — whether it's new clustering methods, real datasets, or optimization tweaks!
+Feel free to fork, edit, and contribute new ideas, whether it's new clustering methods, real datasets, or optimization tweaks!